Resource Management Act 1991

 106: Consent authority may refuse subdivision consent in certain circumstances, or

-"The council can stop you from dividing land if it's not safe or might cause problems."
+"The council can stop you subdividing land if it's not safe or can't be accessed properly."

 Part 6Resource consents